radargun/radargun/docs/benchmark_configuration/configurations.md

 > group (**optional**) -	specifies which group the setup is for, required if the groups are used in clusters configuration

 The plugins themselves define their own configuration format in their separate namespaces, but there are two elements defined by core RadarGun.
-These values apply only to slave VM, if plugin spawns another VM the handling of arguments and varibles for that VM depends on plugin implementation (they are usually defined in separate element).
+These values apply only to worker VM, if plugin spawns another VM the handling of arguments and varibles for that VM depends on plugin implementation (they are usually defined in separate element).

-* **Note:** These values are not applied to slave instances you start, slaves get automatically restarted after the configuration is distributed to them by master.
+* **Note:** These values are not applied to worker instances you start, workers get automatically restarted after the configuration is distributed to them by main.

 **Setup** core elements
 > vm-args (**optional**) -	defines VM arguments (there is a number of child elements, please refer to the schema file)